ARUP-CAS/aiscr-qgis-amcr-viewer/README.md

 ## 2. Installation Guide

-1. Obtain the [plugin distribution package](https://github.com/ARUP-CAS/aiscr-qgis-amcr-viewer/releases) (ZIP archive containing the `amcr_viewer` directory).
-2. Launch QGIS.
-3. Navigate to **Plugins**  **Manage and Install Plugins...**
-4. Select the **Install from ZIP** tab.
-5. Locate the source ZIP file and click **Install Plugin**.
-6. Upon successful installation, the AMCR download button (load AMCR data) will appear in the interface.
+**Install the plugin from QGIS plugin repository.**

 **OR**

-Install the plugin from QGIS plugin repository.
+*1. Obtain the [plugin distribution package](https://github.com/ARUP-CAS/aiscr-qgis-amcr-viewer/releases) (ZIP archive containing the `amcr_viewer` directory).*
+*2. Launch QGIS.*
+*3. Navigate to Plugins → Manage and Install Plugins...*
+*4. Select the Install from ZIP tab.*
+*5. Locate the source ZIP file and click Install Plugin.*
+*6. Upon successful installation, the AMCR download button (load AMCR data) will appear in the interface.*

 ---